-When defending your Dissertation Proposal, you must notify the Graduate Program Administrator 1.5 weeks prior to the proposal defense by email (include the date, time, location(s), dissertation title, and names of all committee members).
-Students must have on file their Advisory Committee form before they are permitted to schedule their proposal defense.
+When defending your Thesis Proposal, you must notify the Graduate Program Administrator 1.5 weeks prior to the proposal defense by email (include the date, time, location(s), thesis title, and names of all committee members).

-When scheduling your final Dissertation defense, you must notify the Graduate Program Administrator 2 weeks prior to the final defense by email (include whether you used human subjects in your research, if yes, provide the project number and date approved by IRB, as well as the defense date, time, location(s), dissertation title, and names of all committee members).
+When scheduling your final Thesis defense, you must notify the Graduate Program Administrator 1.5 weeks prior to the final defense by email (include the date, time, location(s), thesis title, and names of all committee members).
 All forms need to be filed and approved before you can schedule your thesis defense.

-To request a room reservation, please email the Graduate Administrator.
+To request a room reservation, please email the Graduate Program Administrator.